 - Heat a 10 to 12-inch saucepan over medium heat and add butter.
 Once sizzling, whisk in flour and stir to create a roux, until bubbly and golden, about 3 minutes.
 Add garlic and cook for 30 seconds.
 Add in milk, rosemary and red pepper flakes.
 Stir constantly and increase the heat a little bit, if necessary, until the mixture begins to bubble and thicken, about 5-6 minutes.

 - Add in goat cheese, pumpkin, cinnamon, salt and pepper, whisking until smooth and thickened into a sauce.
-Season with additional salt (don’t be shy) and pepper to taste.
+Season generously with additional salt (don’t be shy) and pepper to taste.
 Add cooked pasta to pan and toss to combine.
 Remove from heat and serve immediately; top each serving with a sprinkle of finely chopped rosemary (necessary), red pepper flakes (optional, if you like spice like me) and Parmesan shavings.

 - Leftovers will keep well for up to 4 days.
 Gently reheat leftovers with a splash of milk.